Percona-Lab/grafana_mongodb_dashboards/README.md

 ### Installation

 1. Install and start Prometheus and Grafana 2.0+ servers with default configuration (not explained here)
-2. Configure Grafana to use Prometheus as a Data Source (not expained here)
+2. Configure Grafana to use Prometheus as a Data Source (not expained here).
+Link: [Grafana Support for Prometheus: Using](https://prometheus.io/docs/visualization/grafana/#using)
-3. Install [prometheus_mongodb_exporter](https://github.com/Percona-Lab/prometheus_mongodb_exporter) on all nodes that run MongoDB. **Link TBD**
+3. Install [prometheus_mongodb_exporter](https://github.com/Percona-Lab/prometheus_mongodb_exporter) on all nodes that run MongoDB.
+Link: [Readme](https://github.com/Percona-Lab/prometheus_mongodb_exporter)
 4. Install [node_exporter](https://github.com/prometheus/node_exporter) on all nodes that run the prometheus_mongodb_exporter
-5. For each instance to monitor, add 'targets' and 'labels' to the prometheus.yml file as described in '*Prometheus Configuration*' section above.
+5. For each instance to monitor, add 'targets' and 'labels' to the prometheus.yml file as described in '*Prometheus Configuration*' section above
-6. Reload Prometheus configuration file (*"kill -HUP PID"*) or restart Prometheus.
+6. Reload Prometheus configuration file (*"kill -HUP PID"*) or restart Prometheus
 7. Import the Grafana template .json files from this project into Grafana's UI.
 Link: [Import/Export Templates (Grafana Docs)](http://docs.grafana.org/reference/export_import/)

 ### Todos